-It identified significant flaws and issues relating to the engaged's processes, practices, and quality of training.
+Both Inquires have identified significant flaws and issues relating to the engaged's processes, practices, and quality of training.
 It relied upon Experts by Insurers when basing decisions on policy determination and exclusions, which are relied heavily upon when assessing the merits of a claim.